tianhuil/dataprojects/rob/README.md

 [ImThirsty](http://107.170.156.226:5000/index.html): Find your new favorite beer.
 ========================================

 This is Rob Howley's project for the Summer 2014 [Data Incubator](www.thedataincubator.com/) program.
 The goal was to create a beer recommendation engine using written and numeric beer review data from [BeerAdvocate.com](www.beeradvocate.com).
-There project files have four primary components:
+The project directory has three primary components:

 1. Data Gathering and Organization
   * web scrapers for beer, brewer and user information (stored in JSON)